AP-Skill-Development-Corporation/VEMU-ME-CL/README.md

   - Markdown formats with sample examples on each
   - Operators and its types with sample examples on it
   - Input formatting with sample example

+## Day-04(02-11-2023):
+  - Keywords and listed all keywords by importing a keyword module
+  - Output Formatting ways,Typecasting with sample examples on each
+  - Conditional Statements Overview